 We return home from Havana today at leisure, with much to ponder.
 Cuba has challenged and delighted us.
 What a special opportunity to connect with a culture that has been virtually off-limits to Americans for nearly 60 years.
 We return home enriched and fascinated by this island at the junction of the Atlantic Ocean and the Caribbean, North America and Latin America, Capitalism and Communism.

 How do I lock in my place on this Adventure?

 Call or mail in your Early Bird ($50) to save your spot!
-We’ll take 24-28 travelers on this tour, accompanied by 2 Walking Adventures Guides, assisted by a local guide, offering a guide to traveler ratio of 1:9.
+We’ll take approximately 24-28 travelers on this tour, accompanied by 1-2 Walking Adventures Guides, assisted by our excellent local guide,

 What’s an Early Bird?
 Early Bird deposits are refundable $50 deposits which serve to hold your spot on a tour until dates and pricing have been confirmed.
 Once all details on a tour have been finalized, travelers can then register with an additional $450 deposit to bring their total on a tour up to $500.

 The official start and finish point for this adventure is Havana, Cuba (airport code HAV).
 More details about flight arrangements and travel agent contact information will be available after this tour has been finalized.

 - Staying in private guesthouses is a unique aspect of a visit to Cuba.
 Hotels are owned and operated by the government.
 Guesthouses, or casa particulares, are privately owned, usually home-based, and generally open 1 to 4 rooms of their home for guests.
 This is a booming element of the tourism industry and Cuban economy.